Orc Eroica: Succubi

-A red-haired Succubus known as "The Breathstealer", and an old battlemate of Bash.
+A purple-haired Succubus known as "The Breathstealer", and an old battlemate of Bash.
 While they are attracted to each other, she does not fulfill the conditions for his quest because Succubi cannot bear children with mortal partners and an Orc does not actually lose his verginity by having sex with one.
 She is part of the underground conspiracy intent on bringing Geddigs back to life, mainly because of her concern for her people, who, similar to the Orcs, are dying out from lack of male life energy to feed on due to the conditions of the peace contract.